 2.147 Dope ― A class of lacquer like materials used in the coating of textiles and leathers.
 In particular, aeroplane dope is used in the aircraft industry for tightening and protecting stretched linen fabric.

 2.148 Drag ( Brush Drag ) ― Resistance to the bristles, encountered when applying paint by brush.
-Excessive drag may be a serious fault in a paint or varnish ( see also ‘pulling’ ).
+Excessive drag may be a serious fault in a paint or varnish ( see ‘pulling’ ).

 2.149 Driers ― Substances which, when incorporated in relatively small proportions in drying oils, or in paints and varnishes based on drying oils, bring about an appreciable reduction in their drying time at ordinary temperature.
 These substances are usually compounds of lead, manganese, cobalt, etc. They are of the following types:

 Soluble driers ― Driers which are more or less readily soluble at ordinary temperature in drying oils, hydrocarbon solvents and the like.
-Usually they, consist essentially of metallic salts of the organic acids, such as the resinates, linoleates or naphthe-nates or octoates of lead, manganese or cobalt.
+Usually they, consist essentially of metallic salts of the organic acids, such as the resinates, linoleates or naphthe-nates or octoates of lead, manganese or cobalt;

-Liquid driers ― Solutions of ‘Soluble driers’ in volatile organic solvents, usually hydrocarbons.
+Liquid driers ― Solutions of ‘Soluble driers’ in volatile organic solvents, usually hydrocarbons; and